anilzen/MathQuantum/content/home/fellowship_home.md

     text_color_light: true
 ---

-MathQuantum 2025 undergrad, grad, and postdoc fellowship applications are open.
+MathQuantum 2025 undergrad, grad, and postdoc fellowship applications are closed for 2025.
+The new cycle will open in Fall.